Skip to main content

 • The Head of the REA appoints external inspection panels from among inspectors working in the REA and considers objections to their reports which may be raised by heads of the schools concerned.

 • Where, for example, an external inspection establishes that a school is underperforming in terms of educational effectiveness, the Head of the REA instructs the school head to develop a performance improvement programme within a specified timeframe.
-If the school head fails to eliminate shortcomings in the timeframe set, to develop or implement a performance improvement programme or take into consideration the comments and conclusions presented, the Head of the REA takes steps which lead to the dismissal of the head of the school.
-In the case of a non-public school, failure to carry out the instructions may provide the basis for the Head of the REA to cancel the permit for establishment and, consequently, to close down the school concerned.
+If the school head fails to eliminate shortcomings in the timeframe set, to develop or implement a performance improvement programme or take into consideration the comments and conclusions presented, the Head of the REA takes steps which lead to the dismissal of the school head.
+Where a school is administered by a natural person or a legal person other than a local government unit, failure to carry out the instructions may provide the basis for the Head of the REA to cancel the permit for establishment and, consequently, to close down the school concerned.

 As regards teacher performance appraisal, the Heads of the REAs appoint panels which consider appeals filed by teachers against outcomes of performance appraisals conducted by school heads (see Bodies responsible for internal quality assurance below).

-As a pedagogical supervision body, the Head of the REA conducts, in cooperation with the body administering a given school. a performance appraisal of a school head and appoints a panel to consider an appeal against the outcome of the appraisal filed by the head.
+As a pedagogical supervision body, the Head of the REA, in cooperation with the body administering a given school, conducts a performance appraisal of the school head and appoints a panel to consider an appeal against the outcome of the appraisal filed by the head.

 School administering bodies